Thelma White: Early life and career

+Tell Your Children

-White's most famous role arrived in Tell Your Children (1936), better known today as Reefer Madness, a low-budget exploitation film to warn audiences of the dangers of marijuana.
+Thelma White's screen career was at a low ebb when she accepted an assignment from independent producer George Hirliman to appear in Tell Your Children (1936), better known today as Reefer Madness, a low-budget exploitation film to warn audiences of the dangers of marijuana.
 White appeared as Mae, the oft-ignored voice of conscience to her dope-dealer boyfriend Jack (Carleton Young).
-Jack encourages high school students to take a toke of marijuana, after which they become involved in rape, prostitution, suicide, and various other traumas.
-The ephemeral film vanished into the vaults for over 30 years.
+Jack encourages high school students to sample marijuana, after which they become involved in rape, prostitution, suicide, and various other traumas.
+The film went out of circulation for more than 30 years, and did not affect Thelma White's career at the time.

-White continued to struggle through B-movies and small roles for the next few years, and in Hollywood circles, she was more known for her private life than her on-camera abilities.
-She was married three times, first to radio star Claude Stroud (one of the Stroud twins) for five years, then a brief marriage to Max Hoffman Jr. Her final marriage, to actor and costume designer Tony Millard, lasted for several decades.

-Tell Your Children was found in a vault in 1972 and rechristened Reefer Madness by pro-marijuana activists and a young movie distributor that saw the movie as having great comedic appeal.
+Tell Your Children was found in a vault in 1972 and rechristened Reefer Madness by pro-marijuana activists and a young movie distributor who sold it as a comedy.
 The film gained a following on college campuses for its campy nature as well as its crazed depiction of marijuana use.
-White, who had starred with W. C. Fields and Jack Benny in her best years, somewhat was chagrined to be known for such a film.
+It soon became Thelma White's most famous -- and notorious -- credit.
+White, who had starred with W. C. Fields and Jack Benny in her best years, was somewhat chagrined to be known for such a film.
 In 1987, she told the Los Angeles Times: "I'm ashamed to say that it's the only one of my films that's become a classic."

 Entertaining troops

-During World War II, White joined United Servicemen Overseas, a government program that featured entertainment for troops serving overseas, and performed as the leader of an all female swing band named Thelma White and Her All Girl Orchestra.
+During World War II, White joined the USO, a government program that featured entertainment for troops serving overseas, and performed as the leader of a swing band, "Thelma White and Her All Girl Orchestra".
 She and her band went to Alaska on several occasions with Rose Hobart and Carmen Miranda.

+White helped entertain the troops in July 1944 at Camp Roberts, California, performing with Red Skelton in Girl Crazy.

-She continued to make appearances in B-movies such as the film series with The Bowery Boys, and near the end of the war, she contracted a crippling disease while in the Aleutian Islands.
-White was bedridden for five years and was told she never would walk again.
-Although she partially recovered and appeared in a few late 1940s films, her acting career was essentially over.
+She continued to make appearances in low-budget films (notably Bowery Champs with The East Side Kids, her last major role).
+Near the end of the war, she contracted a crippling disease while in the Aleutian Islands.

-Together with her band, she released her most famous hit, "Shoo Shoo Ya Mama", in January 1946.
+Return to Hollywood

+Although White was told she would never walk again, she partially recovered and returned to films in 1946.
+That year she appeared with her orchestra in four Soundies jukebox musicals.
+In 1947 she had a brief stay at Columbia Pictures, where she appeared in a Sterling Holloway comedy short and a Gene Krupa musical feature, and then retired from the screen.

 White later worked as an agent, representing actors such as Robert Blake and James Coburn.
+In 1971 she came out of retirement to work in writer-director Albert Zugsmith's exploitation film Tom Jones Rides Again.